Devidian/docker-spaceengineers/README.md

 ```

 # Build the image yourself from source
-Download this repository and run `docker-compile up -d`
+Download this repository and run `docker-compose up -d`

+# Use the docker image as source for your own image
+If you want to extend the image create a `Dockerfile` and use `FROM devidian/spaceengineers`

 # FAQ
 ## Can i run mods?